 Employers prefer to hire occupational therapists with experience, so competition is high for entry-level jobs.

 Job opportunities for experienced occupational therapists are good because:

-- New Zealand's large ageing population is using more therapy to remain independent and active
+- New Zealand's large ageing population is using more occupational therapy services to remain independent and active

-- demand is increasing for occupational therapists to treat mental health illnesses and addiction therapy.
+- demand is increasing for occupational therapists to provide mental health and addiction services.

 - district health boards (public health services and hospitals)